PyMoDAQ/PyMoDAQ/docs/src/usage/modules/DashBoard.rst

 -----------------

-The *Overshoot* menu is used to configure actions (for instance the absolute positionning of one or more actuators, such as a beam block to stop a laser eam) when a detected value (from a running detector module) gets out of range with respect to some predefined bounds.
+The *Overshoot* menu is used to configure actions (for instance the absolute positionning of one or more actuators, such as a beam block to stop a laser beam) when a detected value (from a running detector module) gets out of range with respect to some predefined bounds.
 For details, see :ref:`overshoot_manager`.